 Civil service is a broad classification for jobs in government.
 Those positions can exist at the federal, state, or local level.
 The most common positions include law enforcement, social services, and construction, though candidates running for political office are exempt.

 These positions are publicly funded with taxpayer money.
 It is in the best interest of the government and the employer to show the money is being well spent.
-Even if you apply for the lowest level civil service position, you can expect a drug test.
+Even if you apply for the lowest level civil service position, you can expect urine screenings.

 U.S. Armed Forces

-When you register to join the Army, Navy, Air Force, or any other branch of the armed forces, expect a drug test.
-Drug testing is standard procedure whether you go into combat or work behind a desk.
-If you do end up as military personnel, you can also expect to drug testing once a year.
+When you register to join the Army, Navy, Air Force, or any other branch of the armed forces, expect a test.
+Testing is standard procedure whether you go into combat or work behind a desk.
+If you do end up as military personnel, you can also expect to test once a year.

 The Department of Defense (DOD) aims to detect a wide range of drugs, including marijuana, cocaine, heroin, morphine, and ecstasy.
 The DOD will even provide people with the cutoff levels for each of those drugs.
 They collect the samples as part of their drug abuse testing program before having it screened three different times.